tontheonelove/mikrotikos/config/EoIP over SSTP.md

+Example of settings (recommended):
-📌 1: EoIP over SSTP (ปลอดภัย และใช้ Gateway เดิมได้)
-Site A: ตั้ง VPN Server (เช่น SSTP)
+📌 Method 1: EoIP over SSTP (secure and use the same Gateway) Site A: Set VPN Server (e.g. SSTP)

-ตั้ง PPP > Profiles และ Secrets
+Set PPP > Profiles and Secrets

-ตั้ง SSTP Server: Enable, ใส่ Certificate, ใช้ Port ที่เปิดไว้ (443)
+Set SSTP Server: Enable, enter Certificate, use the open Port (443)

-Site B: เชื่อม SSTP ไป Site A
+Site B: Connect SSTP to Site A

-ตั้ง PPP Client: ใช้ SSTP Protocol, Username/Password จากข้อ 1
+Set PPP Client: Use SSTP Protocol, Username/Password from step 1

-ให้ได้ Tunnel Interface เช่น sstp-out1
+Get Tunnel Interface, e.g. sstp-out1

-สร้าง EoIP Tunnel บนทั้ง 2 Site
+Create EoIP Tunnel on both Sites

 Site A:

+``
-`Interface > Add > EoIP Tunnel
+Interface > Add > EoIP Tunnel
 Remote Address: IP WAN ของ Site B (หรือ VPN IP)
 Tunnel ID: 1
-Bind to Interface: sstp-in1`
+Bind to Interface: sstp-in1
+``

 Site B:

-`
+``
 Interface > Add > EoIP Tunnel
 Remote Address: IP WAN ของ Site A
 Tunnel ID: 1 (ต้องตรงกัน)
 Bind to Interface: sstp-out1
-`
+``

-Bridge EoIP เข้ากับ LAN ของทั้งสอง Site
+Bridge EoIP to LAN of both Sites

-Bridge > Add > ใส่ ether2, eoip-tunnel1 เข้าด้วยกัน
+Bridge > Add > Put ether2, eoip-tunnel1 together

-Site B จะได้ IP/DHCP เหมือนต่ออยู่กับ LAN ของ Site A
+Site B will get IP/DHCP as if connected to LAN of Site A

+🚨 Note:
+Make sure Site B has internet that can connect VPN to Site A

+VPN should have encryption (SSTP / IPsec) for security

+EoIP is not recommended to cross NAT directly, should be used with SSTP or other VPN